 - Launch Duplicate File Finder from the Launchpad.
 You will see its initial window for choosing which folders or drives should be scanned.

-5. During the scanning process, you will see an animated bar chart that represents found duplicate files and folders in real time.
+- You will see an animated bar chart representing found duplicate files and folders in real-time during the scanning process.
 Wait until it finishes searching for copies.

-9. Review your duplicates and select unneeded ones for removal.
-For this, tick the checkboxes near the duplicate.
-In the left section a list of selected files will appear.
+- Review your duplicates and similar pics, and select unneeded ones for removal.
+For this, tick the checkboxes near the file.
+In the left section, you can see the number of selected duplicate copies.

-- After the duplicates selection, click the Remove Selected button in the bottom right corner.
+- After the duplicates’ selection, click the Review & Remove button in the bottom right corner.

 That’s all!
 You have cleaned up your external drive or Mac of duplicate files and folders.
-If you still have questions related to the application work, visit our Help page and FAQ or contact our support team.
+If you still have questions about the application work, visit our Help page and FAQ or contact our support team.
 We will be happy to assist you.